DerekCresswell/GameDesign11/3 Top Down Arcade/4 Scenes.md

 It wouldn't hurt to make that into a prefab.

 If you click on the object you can enter a string into the variable for `sceneName` in the inspector.
 This needs to be exactly the way you spelt the name of the scene.
 Here that should be "Scene1" (do the opposite of whichever scene you are currently on).\
 If you run your game and run into the level switching object you will get an error along the lines of "Scene couldn't be loaded because it isn't added to the build settings".
-I'd guess this means we need to add the scene to our build settings.\
+This means we need to add the scene to our build settings.\
 How do we do that?
 Glad you asked.\
 In the top left of Unity go to "File" and then click on "Build Settings".
 A window will appear and it should have "Scenes in Build" at the top.
 Make sure all the scenes you have are added here, you can use the "Add Open Scenes" to add the open scene.